 - Do a fall craft

-Fall-themed activities are a great way to ward off boredom and prevent relapse if you’re new to recovery.
-However, they are no replacement for professional treatment and recovery support for those that need it.
+Fall-themed sober fun activities are a great way to ward off boredom and prevent relapse if you’re new to recovery.
+However, this list of sober fun things to do is no replacement for professional treatment and recovery support for those that need it.

 If you’re struggling to stay sober or you’ve recently relapsed, call Eudaimonia Recovery Homes today.
 We can help you get back on track with individualized support in recovery.